somyaagarwal0325/YouTube-Adview-Prediction/README.md

 ## Certification

-This is a guided project under Internship Studio in collaboration with IBM (https://drive.google.com/file/d/1ohs5p2Ikknp8SF3zuzWnuBJedf-IJRSe/view?usp=sharing)
+This is a guided project under Internship Studio.
+See file [Certification](https://github.com/somyaagarwal0325/YouTube-Adview-Prediction-IBM/tree/main2/Certification) for further details.